chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 - It can help you solve many if not all the above problem statements.
 - Your success with LLMs depends on how you empower your roles to use LLMs to augment and automate many of the routine operations of your organization.

-This video shows you an example of how you describe (in plain text) the steps of an operation, and it also shows how you can tell the LLM which to accomplish the task.
+This video shows you an example of how you describe (in plain text) the steps of an operation, and it also shows how to instruct the LLM which tool accomplishes the task.

 <video controls>
   <source src="./video/08-gen-wi-demo-tools-context.mp4" type="video/mp4">